Evaluate the Effectiveness of Your Succession Plan

 Note, the metrics included on this scorecard are commonly used measures, but they should be considered suggestions.
 Companies can and should customize their metrics to fit their needs.
 Above all, be sure to include a balance of objective and subjective measures to gain a more comprehensive picture of your success.

-Update Your Progress
+Step 2: Update Your Talent Progress Scorecard

 The Talent Progress Scorecard should be updated regularly.
 Succession planning is a long-term process, which means it can have a long-term positive impact.
 It’s not enough to review a metric or two once and consider your plan a success or a failure.
 Schedule time in your calendar every six months to gather and summarize the data on your Scorecard.
-Remember that the on-going development and employee growth inherent in a robust succession plan takes time, so you will be seeing the benefits of succession for years to come.
+Remember that the on-going talent development and employee growth inherent in a robust succession plan takes time, so you will be seeing the benefits of succession for years to come.

-Communicate The Results
+Step 3: Communicate The Results

 Given that succession planning requires the engagement and efforts of employees at all levels of the organization, it’s important that the results of the process are shared widely.
 Communicating your results, regardless of what they say, demonstrates your commitment to succession planning and signals to your employees that it remains a priority for your company.
 Finally, consider distributing the numbers to your management team, executive board, investors, and employees alike.